 - Bacterial soft rot.
 This soil-borne bacteria will eat parts of your carrots into mush.

 - Leaf blight.
-The most common type for carrots is caused by the Alternaria fungus.
+The most common type is caused by the Alternaria fungus.
 It can hit tomatoes as well and causes yellow spots that can merge and make the greens of your carrots look like they’ve been burned.

 - Parsleyworms, these green caterpillars will eat through the leaves with typical caterpillar voraciousness.